CyanD/cyand.github.io/_posts/2020-10/2020-10-16-working-log.md

 The reason why this is not possible in C++ is that there's no C++ API to get a tensor by its name.

 * Switch to another approach: integrate with `tf.assign` for fine-tuned parameters when exporting base model
+* Tried the Session `Extend` method which turned out not possible too, as the `Extend` method requires the two graph have no same node names.
+* No C++ version `tf.get_variable` API to reuse a variable

+## 2020/10/27 Tue.

+* Export base model integrated with fine-tuned parameters auto re-assign operations
+* C++ coding is ongoing

+## 2020/10/30 Fri.

+* Integrate source and ptts model inference in the tts engine.
+Done.
+* The C++ switch and inference model passed test.